Yampil, Vinnytsia Oblast: Geography

 The city is located on the Dnister River, directly on the Ukrainian border with Moldova, near the commune of Cosăuți.
 It is located 7 mi away from the Moldovan settlement Soroca.

 Yampil's old coat of arms, 1796.

 History

 Yampil was first founded in the early 1600s.
 It was a private town, administratively located in the Bracław Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 In 1792, the Polish 6th and 8th National Cavalry Brigades were garrisoned in Jampol.
 It was annexed by Imperial Russia in the Second Partition of Poland in 1793.

 In 1924, the settlement received the status of an urban-type settlement.
+The city also had a castle and river port.

+Jewish history

+Jews had lived in Yampil since at least the eighteenth century, and the community became a substantial part of the town's population during the nineteenth century.
+In 1802, 1,850 Jews were recorded in Yampil, while the Jewish population numbered approximately 2,800 by the end of the nineteenth century.
+The community maintained synagogues, batei midrash, a burial society and other communal institutions.
+In the early twentieth century, many Jews were involved in commerce and crafts, including the production of sugar and tobacco.

-Prior to World War II, the city had a large Jewish population.
-Particularly, in 1900, Yampil's Jewish population was 2,823.
+In 1900, Yampil's Jewish population was 2,823.
 The city center consisted of a large number of Jewish-owned buildings and four synagogues.

-The city also had a castle and river port.
+The community suffered during the upheavals accompanying the Russian Revolution and Russian Civil War, when Jews in Yampil were subjected to pogroms.
+Under Soviet rule, Jewish economic activity increasingly became organized through cooperatives.
+Two Yiddish-language schools operated in the town, one of them an agricultural vocational school, while most synagogues were eventually closed by the Soviet authorities.
+On the eve of the German invasion of the Soviet Union in 1941, approximately 1,700 Jews lived in Yampil.